A brief encounter, then gunshots. Now narratives fly after fatal Portland shooting.

 One man, Aaron “Jay” Danielson, is fatally wounded, a death that has spawned divergent narratives of the encounter between two men who appeared to be from different ends of the nation’s political spectrum.

 Danielson, 39, of Portland, was a supporter of Patriot Prayer, a right-wing group that has for years organized flag-waving demonstrations that often result in brawls with left-wing protesters.
+A friend who was with Danielson the night of the shooting has alleged he was hunted down and shot due to his opposing political views.

 Portland police have not publicly identified a suspect in the killing.
 But the Oregonian, citing unnamed police sources, identified the man as Michael Reinoehl, a 48-year-old man who has lived in the Portland area.
 In an interview with VICE TV, airing Thursday at 11 p.m.
 Pacific and Eastern, Reinoehl said he acted in self-defense, according to a statement Thursday from VICE in advance of the airing.